-In tribute to the subways of the early days DRIP’IN has created a ceramic train, featuring the wall tiles used in all the metros of the world.
+In tribute to the subways of the early days DRIP’IN has created a ceramic train collection painted bry street artists from all over the world.

-Some might think that with such an ancestral mastery of ceramics, today’s man has unravelled all the mysteries of this art.
+Some might think that with such an ancestral mastery of ceramics, today’s man has unrevelled all the mysteries of this art.
 However, it is more complicated than that.

-It took us almost 2 years to develop this object.
+It took us almost 2 years to develop this ceramic train.
 We wanted to reduce its base to a thin edge for a light and aesthetic rendering.

 However, making a horizontal piece of clay stand on a central strip of a few centimeters is a technical challenge that we finally took up… with the help of the elders we asked for and without whom we would probably not have been able to succeed.